Skip to content

 --validate / --no-validate FLAG Enabled Validate extraction for referential integrity

---fail-on-validation-error FLAG False Stop execution if validation finds issues
+--fail-on-validation-error / --no-fail-on-validation-error FLAG Disabled Stop execution if validation finds issues

 Performance Options